Polymath-Saksh/Pesticide-Optimisation/README.md

 ## Project Structure

 - `pesticide_rl_notebook.ipynb`: Main notebook containing the implementation and analysis.
   - **Environment**: Custom RL environment simulating agricultural dynamics.
   - **Agents**: Implementation of various RL algorithms.
   - **Analysis**: Statistical testing, policy interpretability, and sensitivity analysis.

-## Contributing
+## Credits

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.
+Developed by Saksham Kumar [Polymath-Saksh](https://github.com/Polymath-Saksh) as part of a research project on Reinforcement Learning.

 ## License

 This project is licensed under the Creative Commons BY-NC License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.